JKR0805/bus-tracker/README.md

 ### GPS-Based Location Tracking

-The system uses driver GPS for real-time bus positioning:
+The system uses driver GPS for real-time bus positioning with intelligent stop detection:

 1. **Driver GPS Priority**: Only driver's location updates bus position
-2. **Proximity Detection**: Checks distance to all stops (40-meter radius)
+2. **Proximity Detection**: Checks distance to all stops (50-meter radius)
+3. **Snap-to-Stop**: When within 50m, bus marker snaps to exact stop coordinates
-3. **Automatic Stop Updates**: Changes to nearest stop when in proximity
+4. **Automatic Stop Updates**: Changes to nearest stop when in proximity
-4. **Continuous Tracking**: Updates every second while GPS is active
+5. **Continuous Tracking**: Updates every second while GPS is active
+6. **Smart Status**: "At [Stop]" when near, "Moving to [Next Stop]" when departing

 ### Automatic Stop Detection

 **Proximity-Based System:**
-- **Detection Radius**: 40 meters from stop coordinates
+- **Detection Radius**: 50 meters from stop coordinates
-- **Auto-arrival**: Status changes to "arrived" when within radius
+- **Auto-arrival**: Status changes to "arrived" and snaps to stop when within radius
-- **Auto-departure**: Status changes to "departing" when outside all stop radii
+- **Auto-departure**: Status changes to "departing" when >50m from current stop
+- **Next Stop Indication**: Shows which stop the bus is moving toward
 - **Haversine Formula**: Accurate distance calculation using GPS coordinates
+- **Clean Positioning**: Snaps to stop coordinates for consistent map display

 ### Daily Reset System